 As well as volcanoes, you could take a cooking class in Antigua, learn about the local cuisine, coffee and traditions of weaving.
 I’d also recommend a trip to Lake Atitlan for at least a couple of days, to learn more about the indigenous communities who live in villages surrounding the lake.

-To get around Guatemala, its recommended that tourists get the more expensive shuttle buses instead of the colourful “chicken” buses that the locals use – unfortunately hold-ups and robberies on the local busses aren’t uncommon.
+To get around Guatemala, it is recommended that tourists get the more expensive shuttle buses instead of the colourful “chicken” buses that the locals use – unfortunately, hold-ups and robberies on the local busses aren’t uncommon.

 The Best Places for Solo Female Travel in Asia